Topics we will cover in this section:

 Another way to save money on prescription drugs is to make sure the pharmacy you use is a pharmacy preferred by your plan.
 Non-preferred pharmacies can charge you more for your prescription drugs, so it’s important to know which pharmacies you can use.

 Depending on your income, Extra Help, also known as the Low-Income Subsidy (LIS), may be an option for you.
 Extra Help, a federal program administered by Social Security, helps people with low income pay for their Medicare prescription drug costs.
-If your monthly income is $1,528 or less for a single, or $2,050 or less for a couple, and your assets are below certain limits, you may be eligible.
+If your income is below $19,140 for a single or $25,860 for a married couple, and your assets are below $13,110 for a single or $26,160 for a married couple, you may be eligible.
 If you qualify, Extra Help can even help you pay for your prescriptions while you’re in the coverage gap.
 You can apply through your local Social Security office, call 1-800-772-1213, or visit Social Security’s Extra Help page.